chrisemunt/mg_web/README.md

 ## Prerequisites

 * A supported web server.
 Currently **mg\_web** supports **Microsoft IIS**, **Apache** and **Nginx**.

+* Node.js version 20 (or later) if JavaScript is used.

 * A database.
 InterSystems **Cache/IRIS** or **YottaDB** (or similar M DB Server):